Breaza, Suceava: Population

 According to the 2002 census, there were 1,690 people living in the commune, all of them Romanians.
 According to the 2011 census, 98.88% are Romanians and 0.86% of unknown ethnicity.
 All the inhabitants of the commune called Romanian their native language.
-As a result of Romanization, the national composition of the commune changed dramatically compared to 1930 (60.03% of Ruthenians, 5.95% of Jews, 1.08% of Russians, 0.7% of Germans, 0.06% of Poles, and 32.13% of Romanians).
-In the 1930 census, Ruthenians (Ukrainians) and Russians were counted separately.

 As of religion, the composition of the population of the commune today is: 99.1% Orthodox, 0.7% Adventeists, 0.2% Pentecostals.